Michał Tyszkiewicz (Egyptologist)

-Count Michał Tyszkiewicz (Lithuanian: Mykolas Tiškevičius; 4 December 1828, in Wołożyn – 18 November 1897, in Rome) was a Polish-Lithuanian nobleman collector of antiquities and amateur Egyptologist.
+Count Michał Tyszkiewicz (4 December 1828, in Wołożyn – 18 November 1897, in Rome) was a Polish nobleman, collector of antiquities and Egyptologist.
 He was a member of the Polish Tyszkiewicz family.

 He first excavated at Luxor in 1861–1862 and revisited Egypt in 1867–1868, building up a collection during his travels.

 It is now split between different locations in Lithuania, Paris, London, Copenhagen, Berlin, Boston, Rome, and the Tyszkiewicz Palace at Lahojsk, Belarus.
 A small part of it remains in Poland in the National Museum in Warsaw.